ksassnowski/venture-docs/docs/installation.md

 ## Registering the event subscriber

-Laravel Workflow comes with an event subscriber that listens on finished jobs and checks if they are part of a workflow.
+Laravel Workflow comes with an event subscriber that listens for finished jobs and checks if they are part of a workflow.
 If so, it will notify the corresponding workflow.

 To register the event subscriber, add them to the `$subscribe` array inside your application's `EventServiceProvider`.